Nakakakilig/sherlock_board_game/README.md

 - [x] Add buttons for dropping a card into the table and the trash.
     - [x] Move card to the table.
     - [x] Move card to trash.
-- [ ] Add button to get a card from deck.
+- [x] Add button to get a card from deck.
+- [ ] Fix card collision (table card overlap hand enlarged card )
 - [ ] Implement drag-and-drop to move a card on the table.
-- [ ] Fix card collision (table card overlap hand enlarged card )
     - [ ] Add structure for cards on table (something like matrix 5x6) (frontend)
     - [ ] Add structure for cards on table (something like matrix 5x6) (backend)

-- [ ] move players to table edges, not in center circle
+- [ ] Design: move players to table edges, not in center circle
 - [ ] (optional) add any  security

 ## Contribution